MicroEJ/docs/SDK6UserGuide/gettingStartedIMXRT1170.rst

 i.MX RT1170 EVK
 ===============

-During this Getting Started, you will learn to run an application on the Virtual Device and on the Device using the MicroEJ SDK 6.
+During this Getting Started, you will learn to run an application on the Virtual Device and on the Device using the SDK 6.

 Prerequisites
 -------------